Valorant Weapon Tier List: Best Guns (February 2026)

 • Magazine Size: 5/10

-Bucky is the only shotgun in Valorant that comes with an alt-fire action.
-It lets you shoot further at the expense of some damage.
-However, the bullet spread is so poor in Bucky that it could not go above the D-tier in our list.
+Bucky is the only shotgun in Valorant that comes with an alt-fire action, as it lets you shoot further at the expense of some damage.
+However, the bullet spread is quite poor, and the primary pump-action fire-type isn’t all that great either.
+This is why the Bucky sits firmly in the bottom tier on our Valorant weapons tier list.

 Shorty